KaneCohen/cronus/README.md

 Javascript Date manipulation and parsing module.

-Simplistic, tiny (~5KB gzip) and rather fast library inspired by moment.js and Carbon.
+Simplistic, tiny (~5KB gzip) and rather fast library inspired by moment.js and Carbon (PHP).
 Can be used both as a node.js module and require.js module.

 How to use